fi-uba-t3/kero/docs/installation.md

 ![](./img/ldap_import_with_ldif.png)

-If no errors where present on the .ldif file, the new entries should all be created successfully:
+If no errors were present on the .ldif file, the new entries should all be created successfully:

 ![](./img/ldap_import_success.png)